Outlook regions for To-Do bar, Navigation pane,

 Using these regions you can build your forms into the task pane docks.

 The most often used region employs the right task pane dock:

-Using the BottomOutlookBar and BottomNavigationPane regions you can make your form a part of the Outlook Bar (in Outlook 2000 and 2002) and the Navigation Pane (the Folder list in Outlook 2000 and 2002).
+Using the BottomOutlookBar and BottomNavigationPane regions you can make your form a part of the Outlook Bar (in Outlook 2000 and 2002) and the Navigation Pane.

 If you need to embed your form into the To-Do Bar, use the BottomToDoBar region.